 The supervised Kids Zone, for under 5s or under 110cm, is a great place for the younger ones to hang out and provides the littlies with their own challenges, obstacles and excitement; making Latitude genuinely suited to all ages.
 It has a supersized soft play area and their own trampolines and foam pit.
 There is also a dedicated parents’ change room with seating and pram parking.

-Everyone over 110cm can have free reign on all the other activities.
+Everyone over 110cm can have free rein on all the other activities.

 There is a good sized cafe area which looked great – however with a 5 year old and a 6 year old my chances of stopping for a coffee and cake was non existent during the session!